cloudify-cosmo/docs.getcloudify.org/content/manager/user-management.md

 ### Roles management with Ldap

 Every time a group or a user joins a tenant they have to get a role.
 A user can get a role in a few ways:

 - directly, by assigning the user a system level role
 - directly, by assigning the user a tenant role
 - indirectly, by adding the user to a user-group which has already a tenant role assigned for a given tenant

-When using LDAP, we don’t have direct users management, therefore we’ll have user roles only by assignment to a group.
+When using LDAP, we don’t have direct users management, therefore we’ll have user roles only by adding users to user-groups.

 When a user-group is added to a tenant, a specific tenant role must be assigned to it.
 By adding a user to a specific user-group, that user will inherit that user-group tenant-association along with its tenant-role.

-User can be assigned to multiple user-groups, which may assigned him to the same tenant with multiple roles.
+User can be added to multiple user-groups, which may assigned him to the same tenant with multiple roles.
 This scenario is valid, since Cloudify allows multiple roles in the same tenant.
-In the permissions calculation process, all the user roles in the specific tenant will get into account.
+In the permissions calculation process, all the user roles in the specific tenant will be taken into account.

 ## Adding Users Manually